Allergies in Children

 immune system reacts to a “false alarm.”
 Normally, the human body defends itself against

-harmful things such as viruses or bacteria.
-But sometimes the defenses violently attack
+harmful things, such as viruses or bacteria.
+But sometimes the defenses attack mostly

 Normally, allergens are harmless.
 But when a person has allergies, the body thinks